 Applicants may be admitted with advanced standing from other regionally accredited institutions.
 Official transcripts from the applicants' prior institutions should be sent directly to the Records Office at HCC.
 After transcripts are submitted, the student must meet with an academic advisor and complete a Transcript Evaluation Request form.
-Upon completion of a three-credit course at HCC, transfer credits become part of the student's official transcript at HCC.
 Credits that HCC accepts from other institutions satisfy graduation requirements at HCC.
 The course grades, however, are not calculated in the grade point average at HCC.